colabottles/toddl/recipes/food/ranchdressing.md

 1. Whisk together the mayo, sour cream and milk until smooth.
 2. Add the spices and whisk until combined.
 3. Add the lemon and whisk again.
 4. Pour into a jar and chill in the refrigerator until ready to serve.
-(Dressing stays good for around a week).
+(Dressing keeps for a week).
 5. Enjoy!